tuimedia/TuiPageBundle/README.md

 ## Content components

-Every content component you create for the frontend should have a JSON Schema file describing its contents.
+Every content component you create for the frontend must have a JSON Schema file describing its contents.
 The schema is used by TuiPageBundle to validate and sanitise its content.
 If you don't define a schema, that component will not be validated or sanitised beyond the required fields, so… define a schema!

 A generic schema exists for all content components, so you don't need to (and shouldn't) include `id`, `component`, `languages` or `styles` in your schema file.